-- 10. "Artificial structure" means any object constructed or installed by man which has a water management effect, including, but without limitation thereof, dikes, levees, embankments, ditches, canals, conduits, channels, culverts, and pipes. - 11.
-"Artificial waters," "artificial waterway," "artificially created waterway," or "artificial watercourse" means bodies of water that were totally excavated from uplands, do not overlap historic wetlands or other surface waters, and were not created as a part of a mitigation plan. - 12.
+- 10.9.
+"Artificial structure" means any object constructed or installed by man which has a water management effect, including, but without limitation thereof, dikes, levees, embankments, ditches, canals, conduits, channels, culverts, and pipes. - 11.10.
+"Artificial waters," "artificial waterway," "artificially created waterway," or "artificial watercourse" means bodies of water that were totally excavated from uplands, do not overlap historic wetlands or other surface waters, and were not created as a part of a mitigation plan. - 12.11.
 "As-Built drawings" or "record drawings" means plans certified by a registered professional that accurately represent the constructed condition of a project, including identifying any substantial deviations from the permitted design.
 See subparagraph 62-330.310(4)(a)1, F.A.C. - 13.
 "Average annual nutrient load or loading" means the product of annual runoff volumes and land use appropriate event mean nutrient concentrations for total phosphorus (TP) and total nitrogen (TN). - 14.
-"Best Management Practice (BMP) for sediment and erosion control" means a practice or combination of practices, based on research, field-testing, and expert review, to be the most effective and practicable, including economic and technological considerations, to prevent or reduce erosion processes and sediment transport downstream. - 15.
-"Best Management Practice (BMP) for stormwater treatment" means a practice or combination of practices, based on research, field-testing, and expert review, to be the most effective and practicable, including economic and technological considerations, of improving water quality by reducing excess nutrients and other pollutant loads in water.
-Traditional BMPs for stormwater treatment are identified and described in Appendix O and the applicable AH Volume II, while provisions for proposing alternative BMPs are specified in section 9.5.2 of this Volume. - 16.
+"Best Management Practice (BMP) for sediment and erosion control" means a practice or combination of practices determined by the district, in cooperation with the department, based on research, field-testing, and expert review, to be the most effective and practicable, including economic and technological considerations, to prevent or reduce erosion processes and sediment transport downstream. - 15.
+"Best Management Practice (BMP) for stormwater treatment" means a practice or combination of practices determined by the district, in cooperation with the department, based on research, field-testing, and expert review, to be the most effective and practicable, including economic and technological considerations, of improving water quality by reducing excess nutrients and other pollutant loads in water. - 16.12.
 "Borrow pit" means a location where the soil or other natural deposits on or in the earth are removed from their location so as to make them suitable for use to build up land.
 No processing is involved, except for the use of a scalping screen to remove large rocks, wood, and other debris.
-The materials are used more for their bulk than their intrinsic qualities. - 17.
+The materials are used more for their bulk than their intrinsic qualities. - 17.13.
 "Canal" means a man-made trench, the bottom of which is normally covered by water, with the upper edges of its two sides normally above water.
-[Section 403.803(2), F.S.] - 18.
-"Canopy" means the plant stratum composed of all woody plants and palms with a trunk four inches or greater in diameter at breast height, except vines. - 19.
+[Section 403.803(2), F.S.] - 18.14.
+"Canopy" means the plant stratum composed of all woody plants and palms with a trunk four inches or greater in diameter at breast height, except vines. - 19.15.
 "Channel" means a trench, the bottom of which is normally covered entirely by water, with the upper edges of one or both of its sides normally below water.
 [Section 403.803(3), F.S.]